t3kt/raytk/docs/_reference/operators/light/spotLight.md

     name: Conedelta
     readOnlyHandling: baked
     regularHandling: runtime
-    summary: The amount of blending between the inside and outside of the cone.
+    summary: The amount of blending between the inside and the outside of the cone.
   - label: Attenuated
     name: Enableattenuation
     readOnlyHandling: semibaked
     regularHandling: runtime
-    summary: Whether to adjust the amount of light depending on distance.
+    summary: Whether to limit the light range.
   - label: Attenuation Start
     name: Attenuationstart
     readOnlyHandling: baked
     regularHandling: runtime
-    summary: The start of the blending range, inside which the light will be at full intensity.
+    summary: The distance at which the light starts to dim.
   - label: Attenuation End
     name: Attenuationend
     readOnlyHandling: baked
     regularHandling: runtime
-    summary: The end of the blending range, outside which the light will be at zero intensity.
+    summary: The distance at which the light is fully dimmed.
   - label: Rotate
     name: Rotate
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Rotation for the direction that the light faces.
   - label: Enable Look At
     name: Enablelookat
     readOnlyHandling: semibaked
     regularHandling: runtime
+    summary: Whether the light should face a specific position.
   - label: Look At Position
     name: Lookatpos
     readOnlyHandling: baked